The French Paradox – The Myths

 Food Intakes of Countries with Similar Cholesterol-Saturated Fat Intake

-This study showed strong correlations with heart disease and a number of dietary components.
+This study also showed strong correlations with heart disease and a number of dietary components.

 Food itemUnitsCorrelation